SueMottet/School_District_Analysis/README.md

 ![after NaN Scores By School Size image](/Resources/after_NAN_scores_by_school_size.png)

 ## Score by school type
-The scores by school type information changed after the replacement because student counts were impacted.
+The scores by school type information changed after the replacement because the percentages were impacted.

 The scores by school type before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN Scores By School Type image](/Resources/pre_NAN_scores_by_school_type.png)